terrayuku/online-reg/README.md

 ## Running the database

-Use the ./db.sh script for running the postgres database using docker compose.
+Use the ./db.sh script for running the postgres database using docker compose in the root of the application

 ## Running the frontend
 To run the frontend.
 Please change directory into the application and use its ./run.sh for running it and it will expose localhost:4200